Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Simulation study

 We compare our algorithms with two co-clustering algorithms adapted from~\cite{Laclau17}.
 For self-containedness, we summarize here how these algorithms work.

 The first step of both algorithms consists in computing the similarity matrices $K_{X} \in (\bbR_{+})^{M\times M}$ and $K_{Y} \in (\bbR_{+})^{N\times N}$ given by

 where $\ell_{X}$ (respectively, $\ell_{Y}$) is the mean of all pairwise Euclidean distances between elements of $X$ (respectively, of $Y$).
-The similarity matrices $K_{X}$ and $K_{Y}$ now represent $X$ and $Y$ through the lense of the so called radial basis function kernel.
+The similarity matrices $K_{X}$ and $K_{Y}$ now represent $X$ and $Y$ through the lens of the so called radial basis function kernel.

 For any integers $a,b \geq 1$ and pair of matrices $A \in \bbR^{a\times a}$ and $B \in \bbR^{b\times b}$, define

 where $E(P) := -\sum_{(i,j)\in\llbracket a\rrbracket\times \llbracket b\rrbracket} P_{ij} (\log P_{ij} - 1)$.
 The quantity $\GW_{\gamma} (A,B)$ is known in the literature as an entropic Gromov-Wasserstein discrepancy between $A$ and $B$.
 It can be used to define an entropic Gromov-Wasserstein barycenter of $A$ and $B$ and its barycenter transport matrices.
 Specifically, setting $s = \lfloor\frac{1}{2}(a+b)\rfloor$ (one choice among many), $(\hat{\Gamma}, \hat{P}_{A}, \hat{P}_{B}) \in (\bbR_{+})^{s \times s} \times \Pi_{s,a} \times \Pi_{s,b}$ that solves